rkudeshi/rkudeshi.github.io/_posts/2015-12-01-sepinwall-episode-reviews.md

  - /2015/12/01/sepinwall-episode-reviews/
 ---

-**UPDATE (2016-06-09): Just launched a new version of my site.
+**UPDATE (2016-06-09):** Just launched a new version of my site.
 If you had this page bookmarked and prefer the old version, it'll be up at [http://old.raviudeshi.com](http://old.raviudeshi.com/2015/12/sepinwall-episode-reviews) for a while.
-Thanks!**
+Thanks!
+{: .message }

 My favorite TV critic, Alan Sepinwall, is releasing the updated version of his book [The Revolution Was Televised](http://amzn.to/1NZFbuo) today.
 I love the book, especially because it introduced me to shows I’ve since watched and absolutely loved (Friday Night Lights!).